-The Tea Ceremony (the way of tea) is one of Japan’s traditional cultural art.
+The Tea Ceremony (the way of tea, or Chado or sado, as the ceremony is known) is one of Japan’s traditional cultural art.
 During the ritualized preparation and drinking of a cup of green tea (matcha), you will share spirituality, culture, history, and get a better appreciation of the Japanese mind and Zen culture.

 Kôyô, the Japanese term for the fall foliage season, is a beautiful and magical time in and around Kyoto.
 Starting from the surrounding mountains and hills, every temple, every garden burst with a combination of yellow, orange and red colors.
 This photo book, full of suggestions and inspiration,